MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 2 - Graphics with JSwing.md

 Similar to an action listener, key listeners "listen" for a specific key to be pressed or released.

-For example, you can allow a user to press ENTER to as a keyboard shortcut for pressing a button.
+For example, we can allow a user to press ENTER to as a keyboard shortcut for pressing a button.
 Key listeners are added to components, so the keyboard shortcut will only work when your cursor is in the component with the key listener.

 ```java
 textFieldName.addKeyListener(new KeyAdapter() {